-The strong management team ensure the safety and welfare of children is given high priority throughout the setting.
-Staff's good knowledge and understanding of safeguarding through comprehensive policies and procedures is evident.
+The management team ensure the safety and welfare of children is given high priority throughout the setting.
+Staff have a good knowledge and understanding of safeguarding through comprehensive policies and procedures, which are reviewed on a regular basis to ensure they continue to meet requirements.
 Highly effective recruitment, employment and induction procedures are in place to protect children.
+The organisation and management of the setting is good, with the focus always on helping children to make good progress and promoting their welfare.
+For example, staff use daily risk assessments and safety checklists to ensure that the environment is always safe, clean and fit for use.
+Risk assessments are completed for all outings to ensure children's safety.

 The whole staff team is enthusiastic and highly motivated towards providing good quality care and education for children.
-Staff are enthusiastic and committed towards their involvement in the self-evaluation process in order to bring about continuous improvement.
-For example, they have fully addressed the nine recommendations from their last inspection.
-Staff appraisals and regular staff meetings enhance staff development and as a result they have a good understanding of their roles and responsibilities.
-Consequently, they work highly effectively as a team because they feel valued, supported and exceptionally well involved with the setting.
+Staff have great enthusiasm and show a commitment towards their involvement in continuous improvement.
+However, there has been a recent change in the management of the setting, with the system for self-evaluation not yet fully implemented.
+Staff deployment is above the requirements and they have a good understanding of their roles and responsibilities.
+Consequently, they work highly effectively as a team because they feel valued, supported and involved with the setting.

-The organisation and management of the setting is good with the focus always on helping children to make good progress and promoting their welfare.
-For example, staff use daily risk assessments and safety checklists, to ensure that the environment is always safe, clean and fit for use.
-However, not all risk assessments for outings are appropriately recorded.
 A comprehensive equality and diversity policy outlines an excellent commitment to promoting inclusive practice.
-Children with special educational needs and/or disabilities are extremely well supported through the staffs' exceptional liaison with other professionals, parents and carers.
-Deployment of resources is excellent.
-They keep extensive daily records of children's progress and make detailed activity plans, to ensure the six areas of learning are providing a stimulating and exciting environment both inside and outside.
+Staff have an excellent knowledge and understanding of individual children, and as a result their needs are extremely well met.
+Children with special educational needs and/or disabilities are extremely well supported through the staff's exceptional liaison with other professionals, parents and carers.
+They keep extensive daily records of children's progress and make detailed activity plans to ensure the six areas of learning are providing a stimulating and exciting environment, both inside and outside.
 As a result, children's interests are captivated, and they are quickly learning how to be healthy, safe, positive, considerate people with a desire to participate and achieve.
-Excellent systems are in place to work alongside the reception class teachers, other settings and carers to ensure the progression, continuity of learning and smooth transition of children.
+Excellent systems are in place to work alongside the reception class teacher, other settings and carers to ensure the progression, continuity of learning and smooth transition of children.

-Partnership with parents and carers is exceptional as staff discuss every aspect of their child's learning and development with them.
-They share extensive information through daily discussions and the completion of the child's daily record book for the younger children.
-Staff offer outstanding support and guidance to enable parents and carers to effectively be involved in their child's learning and achievements.
-Displayed information, children's artwork and informative 'learning journeys' clearly display to parents the high quality care and education that is offered.
-Parents and carers comment on how valuable they find this and their appreciation of the staffs commitment and support to them and their child's welfare and education.
+Partnership with parents and carers is superb as staff discuss every aspect of their child's learning and development with them.
+They share extensive information through daily discussions and regular parents and carers meetings.
+They are actively encouraged to be effectively involved in their child's learning and achievements.
+Parents and carers comment on how valuable they find this and their appreciation of the staff's commitment to their child's welfare and education.
+Displayed information, children's artwork and informative learning journeys clearly display the high quality care and education that is offered.